Gary Windass: Storylines

-Gary apologises to Ted for what happened - although this is halted by David - Ted accepts the apology and even helps build bridges between Gail and the Windass family.
-However, the Windasses have since been shunned by the rest of the Street, when Gary goes to the corner shop, he is ignored by Tina and taunted by Minnie Chandra (Poppy Jhakra), although Molly Dobbs (Vicky Binns) is less judgmental.
+Gary apologizes to Ted for what happened - although this is halted by David - Ted accepts the apology and even helps build bridges between Gail and the Windass family.
+However, the Windasses have since been shunned by the rest of the Street; when Gary goes to the corner shop, he is ignored by Tina and taunted by Minnie Chandra (Poppy Jhakra), although Molly Dobbs (Vicky Binns) is less judgmental.
 Gary and his father, Eddie Windass (Steve Huison) are told to get out of the kebab shop by Tina and are later ridiculed by Janice Battersby (Vicky Entwistle) and Sean Tully (Antony Cotton).
 On 26 June 2009, Gary is sentenced, much to the delight of David, however, Gary tells the police about David's involvement in the burglary and David is the one who is shunned as a result.
 While Gary is incarcerated, David is beaten up on the street by an unknown attacker.
-When Gary is released, he gleefully reveals to David that he organised it.
+When Gary is released, he gleefully reveals to David that he organized it.

 In November 2009, Gary makes an insulting remark about the armed forces when he sees Ted wearing a poppy for Remembrance Day.
-Ted and Peter Barlow (Chris Gascoyne) vent their anger at Gary, who takes it to heart, apologising to Ted the next day.
+Ted and Peter Barlow (Chris Gascoyne) vent their anger at Gary, who takes it to heart, apologizing to Ted the next day.
 He asks to hear about his days of service.
 Ted's stories soon lead Gary to go on a taster weekend for the army, after which he decides to sign up.

 In January 2010, an emotional going-away party is held for him in the Rovers, David shakes hands with him, while slyly putting an archery target on his back.
 Anna is furious when she discovers this, Gary tells her not to rise to it and calls David a 'loser' in front of everyone, it appears that the pub are more on Gary's side.
 After a tearful goodbye, he says goodbye to his parents and leaves in the back of a cab.